The First Foods to Try at the Minnesota State Fair

 photo credit: Minnesota State Fair

-5. Sashimi tuna tacos from New Scenic (By the little Farm Hands) *New Item and New Vendor*
+5. Sashimi tuna tacos from New Scenic (By the little Farm Hands)

 New Scenic Cafe is a must-visit, just outside of Duluth, along Minnesota’s North Shore.
 The cafe is an ode to Scandinavian design and fresh, new American food.
 One of its classic dishes is the sashimi tuna taco.
 Thin slices of rare tuna are wedged into crispy, open wonton wrappers with wasabi-spiced avocado for a tangy, fresh, crunchy, and spicy bite.
 A cool taste of Up North will be a welcome addition to the fairgrounds.